hujhax/austin-improv-wiki/Talk/The 43-Hour Improv Marathon.md

+---
+description: "We should probably put something in there about the four..."
+---
 We should probably put something in there about the four audience members who stayed with us the entire time this year, right?
 I remember that something was written about it, but I can't find anything.
 It was... ah!
 Here we go: http://www.hideouttheatre.com/the-first-hardcore-four